Books4Languages/PressBooks-TinyMCE-Formats/README.txt

 1. The format drop-down with the custom formats.

 == Changelog ==
+= 0.4 =
+* New: Introduction box
+* New: of Extension box
+* Fix: file name of the plugin in tinymce-formats.php to: Pressbooks TinyMCE-Formats

 = 0.3 =
 * Renamed the plugin to *TinyMCE-Formats*.